Leonardo-Boss/suckless-site/dwm.suckless.org/tutorial.md

 hovering over the window.
 Then execute the bind `[Shift]+[Alt]+[2]` to move the window to the 2 tag. `[Alt]+[2]` moves your focus to tag 2.

-As stated in the [dwm manpage](http://man.suckless.org/dwm/1/dwm), you can click tags with the left mouse button and simulating `[Alt]+[tag number]`, but you can also click an other tag with the right mouse button in order to bring those windows additionally into your current focus.
+As stated in the [dwm manpage](http://man.suckless.org/dwm/1/dwm), you can click tags with the left mouse button and simulating `[Alt]+[tag number]`, but you can also click another tag with the right mouse button in order to bring those windows additionally into your current focus.

 To kill a window: